Profitable Spring Onion Farming in Kenya

 The demand for spring onions also known as scallions in local markets is on the rise.
 Restaurants, supermarkets, and households are increasingly incorporating spring onions into their meals.
 Export opportunities also exist, especially to regions that appreciate fresh produce.
 This growing market creates ample chances for farmers to increase their income.

 Spring onions have a quick turnaround time with an acre yielding up-to 8 tons in three and a half months.
-They can be ready for harvest in about 45 to 60 days after planting.
-This rapid growth cycle means farmers can grow multiple batches in a single year, maximizing profit.
-Additionally, their high market value and low production costs make them an attractive crop.
+Spring onions are ready for harvesting in about 45 to 60 days after planting.
+This rapid growth cycle means farmers can grow multiple batches in a single year and hence maximizing profit.
+To add on , their high market value and low production costs make them an attractive crop.

 Cherry Tomato Farming in Kenya.